Rosalita/json-schema-service/README.md

 I chose to containerise this service with Docker so to that it can run in any environment.
 This also means that this project could be deployed to Kubernetes.

 I also chose to write tests from the beginning of the project.
-Having previously worked in software testing I believe quality must be built into a project (not added at the end).
+Having previously worked in Software Testing I believe quality must be built into a project (not added at the end).
 Write tests at the same time as the code, ensures that code is written for testability.

 ## Main